BlakeCG/Loneliest-Chatroom/README.md

 * Feel free to implement with jQuery, vanilla JavaScript, or React
 * This afternoon's solution will be presented using only vanilla JS

+## Submissions

+* Submit your work in the form of a pull request against Issue #1 with your name in the branch title